Well-known merengue singer recovering from knife attack

-WASHINGTON HEIGHTS, Manhattan (WABC) --A well-known merengue singer from New Jersey is recovering after a horrific knife attack that happened while he was visiting friends in Manhattan.
+WASHINGTON HEIGHTS, Manhattan (WABC) --A well-known merengue singer from New Jersey is recovering after a horrific knife attack that happened on Saturday night while he was visiting friends in Manhattan.

-Javier Gutierrez, 43, also known as 'Mala Fe' was in his car to meet fellow musicians for a gig in Washington Heights.
+Javier Gutierrez, 43, also known as 'Mala Fe' was in his car to meet fellow musicians for a late-night gig in Washington Heights.

 While on 180th Street and Audubon Ave, Gutierrez says a group of teenagers would not get out of the street, and wanted to fight him.
 From there, it turned violent quickly.